tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 ## 4.2.1 @2019.03.15
 **iOS platform**
-- Fixed the issue where clients did not receive relevant instructions after a group was disbanded in the backend.
+- Fixed the issue where clients did not receive relevant instructions after a group was deleted in the backend.
-- Fixed the issue where calling deleteConversationAndMessage() failed.
+- Fixed the issue where calling `deleteConversationAndMessage()` failed.
 - Fixed the issue where no messages were received after network reconnection (On the conversion interface, messages can be proactively pulled after network reconnection.)

 **Android platform**